Interfacial fluid rheology of soft particles: Phase behavior at the interface

 \section{Phase behavior at the interface}

 Figure~\ref{fig:MB5Gr}(a) shows the AFM micrograph of the dry deposited microgel monolayer at increasing generalized packing fraction, $\zeta_{2D}$.

 As can be seen by the radial distribution function, $g_{2D}(r)$, the microgels form a hexagonal lattice characterized by structural peaks, Fig.~\ref{fig:MB5Gr}(b).
-With increasing $\zeta_{2D}$, the first structural peak shifts to smaller values of the radius as a consequence of the particle compression.
+With increasing $\zeta_{2D}$, the first structural peak shifts to smaller values of the radius as a consequence of the compression of the external corona that is the softest part of the microgels \cite{Hou22, Sch21}.
 From the analysis of the AFM images, the values of the nearest neighbour distance are extracted and plotted as a function of $\zeta_{2D}$, as shown by the circles in Fig.~\ref{fig:MB5nnd}.
 At low packing fractions, the distance follows the scaling associated to an isotropic compression.

 At a critical $\zeta_{2D} \gtrsim 2.00$, the AFM micrographs show the presence of clusters, Fig.~\ref{fig:MB5Gr}.
-The $g_{2D}(r)$'s corresponding to these images display a second structural peak at $r \approx 245$~nm, which reflects the particle-to-particle distance within the cluster, down-side triangles in Fig.~\ref{fig:MB5nnd}.
-With further increase of $\zeta_{2D}$, the number of particle in the clusters grows until all the particles are in this second phase.
+Independently of the real presence of these structures at the interface \cite{Kuk23, Kaw23}, the important aspect is that in regime III we have different contacts between microgels, characterised by different softness: (i) partially compressed corona - partially compressed corona; (ii) partially compressed corona - core; (iii) core-core.
+As a consequence of these different contacts, and corresponding different particle-to-particle distances, the $g_{2D}(r)$s corresponding to these images display a second structural peak at $r \approx 245$~nm, down-side triangles in Fig.~\ref{fig:MB5nnd}.
+With further increase of $\zeta_{2D}$, the number of particle in core-core contact grows until all the particles are in this situation.
 The $g_{2D}(r)$'s are now consistent with a hexagonal lattice characterized by a smaller lattice constant, Figs.~\ref{fig:MB5Gr}(e)-to-\ref{fig:MB5Gr}(g).

 The presence of particle clusters has also been observed in depletion gels composed of PMMA rigid particles and polystyrene polymer in bulk \cite{Con10, Hsi12, Whi19}.
-We note that, despite the amount and number of clusters present in region III is still under debate \cite{Kuk23}, they might also play a role in the decrease of $G_p$.
+We note that, despite the amount and number of clusters present in region III is still under debate \cite{Kuk23, Kaw23}, they might also play a role in the decrease of $G_p$.
 However, we should look at the similarity with depletion glasses with caution.
 For instance, in contrast to depletion glasses where clusters forms from a fluid phase \cite{Con10}, here they form starting from a crystalline lattice.

 To highlight the difference with depletion glasses and support the fact that the microgels in the monolayer form a crystalline lattice already in region II, before the appearance of the clusters, Fig.~\ref{fig:MB5Psi6} shows the so called order parameter $\psi_6$, calculated from the AFM micrographs in Fig.~\ref{fig:MB5Gr} \cite{Rey16, Sco19, Boc19}.
 As can be seen, in region II, $\psi_6 \approx 1$, indicating the onset of short-range order.
 This, together with the $g(r)$'s, reported in Fig.~\ref{fig:MB5Gr}, shows that in this region we are dealing with a crystalline lattice.
 The decrease of $\psi_6$ and the progressive disappearance of the crystalline peaks in the $g(r)$ then tell us that in the occurrence of the isostructural transition, the first lattice melts while microgels with compressed corona get in contact.
 This is also confirmed by the fact that the nearest neighbour distance has a discontinuous change between region II and IV, as shown in Fig.~\ref{fig:MB5nnd}.